What Is the Meaning of Debate : All Definitions and Terms

 “A regulated discussion of a proposition between two matched sides.”

-That’s the formal version.
+Those are the formal versions.
 But you’ll also see “debate” used as a verb:

 The key idea?
-It’s not just noise.
-A debate usually follows some kind of structure — even if that structure is just you speak, I respond, then we try not to yell.
+A debate follows some kind of structure even if it’s as simple as you speak, I respond, and we both try not to yell.

 VersyTalks' Definition of Debate

-With the respect and admiration of all the above mentioned definitions, as an online debate platform, VersyTalks has its own definition of debate (shocker!).
+With the respect and admiration of all the above mentioned definitions, as an online debate platform, VersyTalks has its own definition of debate (shocker, right?).

 In real life, debates happen everywhere:

-- A parent and teen legitimacy of a gaming career like it’s a Senate hearing
+2. A parent and teen debating the legitimacy of a gaming career like it’s a Senate hearing.

-- A classroom split on whether school uniforms should be mandatory
+3. A classroom split on whether school uniforms should be mandatory.

-- A TikTok live where creators challenge each other’s takes — respectfully (or not)
+4. A TikTok live where creators challenge each other’s takes — respectfully (or not).

 Debate Builds More Than Arguments